SAP-samples/teched2023-AI261/exercises/ex2/README.md

 ## Step 5: Configure the node details as required
 For e.g., to achieve “Unit profit” as a divisionand setup a formula, and after;press “Add Node”.

-## Step 6:The new node will be updated in the model.
+## Step 6: The new node will be updated in the model.
 E.g., Here, you can see the new node “Unit Profit” which will be derived by dividing ‘Profit’ by the ‘Units Sold’ influencer.

 ## Step 7 : Try to come up with one such node and add it to the model